brunoarg94/BingAnalyticsBarg/README.md

 # Bing News - Sentiment Analysis Project

 ## Overview
-This repository contains the Bing News Data Analytics project, an end-to-end data engineering solution developed using Microsoft Fabric.
-The project demonstrates a full cycle of data analytics, from data collection through processing to visualization.
+This repository contains information and files about Bing News Sentiment Analysis project, an end-to-end data engineering solution developed using Microsoft Fabric.
+The project demonstrates a full cycle of data analytics, from data collection through processing, AI and visualization.

 ## Project Workflow
 The workflow consists of several key components: